 Simple English definitions for legal terms

-Read a random definition: multiple-class application
+Read a random definition: asset-coverage test

 The equal-dignities rule is a legal principle that says if a contract requires a signature from the person in charge, then their agent can only sign it if they have written permission to do so.
 This rule is important because it helps prevent fraud and ensures that everyone involved in a contract is aware of who has the authority to sign it.